-The answer to the first question -- do animals have souls? -- depends, of course, on how we define "soul."
-Ancient and medieval writers, both pagan and Christian, often used terms that we translate as "soul" (Greek psyche, Latin anima) to refer in general to that part of an animate (living) creature which sets it apart from inanimate (nonliving) creatures.
+The answer to the first question depends, of course, on how we define “soul.”
+Ancient and medieval writers, both pagan and Christian, often used terms that we translate as “soul” (Greek psyche, Latin anima) to refer in general to that part of an animate (living) creature which sets it apart from inanimate (nonliving) creatures.

-In other words, a "soul" was simply a living creature's "principle of life."
+In other words, a “soul” is simply a creature’s “principle of life.”

 In fact, some biblical texts in the Old Testament seem to apply certain Hebrew terms in a similar way.
-For example, the phrase nephesh chayah (literally, "living soul") can refer both to human beings (see Gn 2:7) and to animals (Gn 1:30).
+For example, the phrase nephesh chayah (literally, “living soul”) refers both to humans beings (Gn 2:7) and to animals (Gn 1:30).

-Ruach, the Hebrew term for "spirit" (and also for "breath," as the indicator of life), is also applied to both humans and animals in Ecclesiastes 3:21.
-(It's translated into English as "spirit" in the Revised Standard Version and as "life-breath" in the New American Bible).
+Ruach, the Hebrew term for “spirit” (and also for “breath,” as the indicator of life), is also applied to both humans and animals in Ecclesiastes 3:21.
+It’s translated into English as “life breath” in the New American Bible, Revised Edition.

 Animals can do that plus other things.
-Their "sensitive" souls allow them to move; to sense and respond to external stimuli; and (in some of them) to perform rudimentary mental functions such as learning and even communication.
+Their “sensitive” souls allow them to move; to sense and respond to external stimuli; and (for some) to perform rudimentary types of learning and communication.

 Even so, the human soul is unique.
-Of all earthly creatures, only humans are made in the image of God (see Gn 1:26–27) with a soul that is fully rational, able to reason and communicate at high levels, and able to choose good or evil with a free will.
+Of all earthly creatures, only humans are made in the image of God (cf. Gn 1:26–27) with a soul that is fully rational, able to reason and communicate at high levels, and to choose good or evil with a free will.
 This is true because God has given the human being an immortal spirit to serve as the animating principle (“soul”) for the body — a spirit that will never cease to exist.

-Among earthly creatures, only humans are truly able to love in the full sense of the word: to will the highest good of another.
-Humans can know and love God and enter into friendship with Him in a way that no other earthly creature can.
+Among earthly creatures, then, only humans are truly able to love in the fullest sense of the word.
+Humans can know and love God and enter into friendship with him in a way that no other earthly creature can.

-Through sanctifying grace, the human soul is capable of the Beatific Vision in heaven -- that is, capable of entering so fully into union with God that we can see him and know him as he is (cf. 1 Jn 3:2).
+Through sanctifying grace, the human soul is capable of what we call the Beatific Vision in heaven.
+That is, it’s capable of entering so fully into a loving union with God that we can see him and know him as he is (cf. 1 Jn 3:2).

-But their souls aren't the same as human souls.
-The human soul is something much higher and greater, and that makes it possible for humans to have a deep friendship with God in a way that other creatures can't.
+But lower animals don’t have, by nature, that kind of soul.
+Because the human soul is something much higher and greater, it’s possible for humans to have a deep friendship with God in a way that other earthly creatures cannot.